6 Simple But Powerful Ideas On How To Create A Festive Mood

 It's all to do with two things: expectations and removed responsibility.

-Once we accept that there is no magic Santa and our other halves or parents cannot make us happy unless we want to be happy - we could actually go and create our own good mood and magic.
+But once we accept that there is no Santa, not really, and that our other halves or parents cannot make us happy unless we want to be happy - we can actually create our own good mood and magic.
+All by ourselves.

 Are you feeling sad?